Theme Optimization Options

 Instead, we’ll load a 300 pixel wide image to fit in the 300 pixel wide space.
 This saves a ton of bandwidth for your visitors thus speeding up each page.

-What is Shopify App Caching?
+What is Shopify App Optimization?

 Many Shopify merchants take advantage of third party apps from the Shopify App Store to do things like collect emails, upsell items, show reviews and a ton of other stuff.